Best Things to Do in Cuba

 You literally cannot leave Cuba WITHOUT taking a classic car ride.
 It is definitely one of the best things to do in Cuba and was on my bucket list.
 If you read my 22 Tips on Cuba, you’ll know to go early in the morning especially during summer!!!
 If you go to Parque Central you can have your pick of amazing classic cars.
 We chose a hot pink one of course!

-Morre Castle and Cristo de La Habana in Havana Cuba
+Best Things to do in Havana Cuba: Morre Castle and Cristo de La Habana

 Now that you are in a classic car have the driver take you through the tunnel and catch the breath taking views of Morre Castle and Cristo de La Habana.
 We had seen the statue from across the bay during our walk on the Malecon, but had no idea how to get there.
 Well our driver being the good sales person he is told us he could add 30 minutes to our tour and take us there.
 It was an immediate yes!
 He also said there were some really nice restaurants around this area but we didn’t get to try any of them since it was our last day.
 The addition 30 minutes was well worth the money and made for such a memorable experience, definitely add to your list of things to do in Cuba.